Exploring disaster recovery as a service (DRaaS) benefits

 • Improve time to value.

 With its pay-as-you-go, subscription pricing structure, DRaaS democratizes DR, making it accessible to businesses both large and small.
-This eliminates the traditional trade-offs they’ve had to make in prioritizing which applications or data sources are mission-critical, and therefore protected first in case of disaster vs. business-critical and best-effort applications and data which may not get the same level of protection and recoverability.
+This eliminates the traditional trade-offs they’ve had to make in prioritizing which applications or data sources are mission-critical and, therefore, protected first in case of disaster vs. business-critical and best-effort applications and data that may not get the same level of protection and recoverability.

 Disasters happen.
-They’re caused by insider threats and external cybercriminals, by natural occurrences like weather, and by human error.
-Not having a DR plan, able to be put into action at a moment’s notice by a DR or DRaaS solution, can put your organization at risk of losing revenue, employee productivity, and customer goodwill.
+They’re caused by insider threats and external cybercriminals, natural occurrences like weather, and human error.
+Not having a DR plan that can be put into action at a moment’s notice by a DR or DRaaS solution, can put your organization at risk of losing revenue, employee productivity, and customer goodwill.

 Indeed, creating—and routinely testing—your DR plan and solution provides a competitive edge in a world in which many businesses have no such plan in place.
 You can continue to deliver goods and services to customers.
 You can operate in a “business as usual” manner in the face of disaster, potentially growing customer and revenue opportunities.